-On 24 October 2018, the Commissioner was satisfied that there appeared to be sufficient grounds for the publication of a dumping duty notice in relation to exports of the goods from China, Sweden and Thailand, and made a PAD to that effect.2 Following the making of the PAD, and to prevent material injury to the Australian industry occurring while the investigation continued, securities were taken in respect of any interim dumping duty that may become payable in respect of the goods exported from China, Sweden and Thailand and entered for home consumption in Australia on or after 25 October 2018.
+On 24 October 2018, the Commissioner was satisfied that there appeared to be sufficient grounds for the publication of a dumping duty notice in relation to exports of the goods from China, Sweden and Thailand, and in accordance with subsection 269TD(1), made a preliminary affirmative determination (PAD) to that effect.5 Following the making of the PAD, and to prevent material injury to the Australian industry occurring while the investigation continued, securities were taken in respect of any interim dumping duty that may become payable in respect of the goods exported from China, Sweden and Thailand and entered for home consumption in Australia on or after 25 October 2018.

-As outlined Chapter 13 of this SEF, the Commissioner remains satisfied that it is necessary to require and take securities to prevent material injury to the Australian industry occurring while the investigation continues.
-The Commissioner will revise the level of securities required and taken under section 42 of the Act in respect of interim dumping duty that may become payable in relation to the goods exported to Australia from China, Sweden and Thailand.
+Following the publication of the Statement of Essential Facts (SEF) on 25 February 2019, the Commissioner revised the level of securities required and taken under section 42 of the Act.6 The revised level of securities were taken in respect of any interim dumping duty that may become payable in respect of the goods exported from China, Sweden and Thailand and entered for home consumption in Australia on or after 1 March 2019.